-\begin{itemize} \item We propose a novel, unsupervised approach to CDIR that leverages pre-trained vision-language models, eliminating the need for labeled cross-domain data or correspondence annotations.
-Our method uses generated image captions as a domain-agnostic intermediate representation, enabling effective cross-domain similarity computation.
-In addition, our method requires no fine-tuning and can handle variable input sizes, unlike CNN-based approaches. \item We demonstrate the effectiveness of our approach on DomainNet and Office-Home datasets, surpassing state-of-the-art performance in CDIR tasks. \end{itemize}
+\begin{itemize} \item We introduce a novel CDIR framework that operates entirely without additional training, leveraging pre-trained vision-language models to eliminate the need for labeled cross-domain data or correspondence supervision.
+Our method uses generated image captions as a domain-agnostic intermediate representation, enabling effective cross-domain similarity computation. \item We demonstrate the effectiveness of our approach on DomainNet and Office-Home datasets, surpassing state-of-the-art performance in CDIR tasks.We further validate our method on a diverse dataset of Midjourney-generated images, showing its robustness in complex, multi-domain retrieval scenarios. \end{itemize}

-The rest of the paper is organized as follows.
-Section \ref{sec:related} provides an overview of related work in CDIR.
-Section \ref{sec:method} presents our proposed methodology, dubbed CM.
-In Section \ref{sec:exp}, we describe our experimental setup and present the results of our approach compared to state-of-the-art methods.
-Section \ref{sec:disc} discusses the proposed method.
-Finally, the paper concludes in Section \ref{sec:conc}.

-\section{Related Work}
+\section{\uppercase{Related Work}}